Discrete State-Action Abstraction via the Successor Representation: Related Work

-Abstraction falls under the broader category of Intrinsic Motivation (IM) methods.
-IM methods provide an intrinsic reward to the agent to guide and structure the exploration process, which makes exploration more efficient in the absence of environment rewards (i.e., when rewards are sparse). \cite{oudeyer2009intrinsic} describe three broad types of IM: knowledge, competence, and abstraction.
+Abstraction falls under the broader category of \emph{Intrinsic Motivation} (IM) methods.
+IM methods provide an intrinsic reward to the agent to guide and structure the exploration process, which makes exploration more efficient in the absence of environment rewards (i.e., when rewards are sparse). \cite{oudeyer2009intrinsic} describe three types of IM: knowledge, competence, and abstraction.

-Knowledge-based IM methods reward the agent for improving its knowledge of the environment. \cite{strehl2008analysis} and \cite{bellemare2016unifying} reward the agent for visiting states that have not been visited before, extending a known principle from simple search.
-Curiosity \citep{sekar2020planning} rewards the agent for visiting states in which a trained world model fails, or has high uncertainty, thus encouraging the policy to sample in those regions and improve the world model.
+Knowledge-based IM methods reward the agent for improving its knowledge of the environment. \cite{strehl2008analysis} and \cite{bellemare2016unifying} reward the agent for visiting novel states.
+Curiosity \citep{sekar2020planning} rewards the agent for visiting states in which a trained transition model has high uncertainty, thus encouraging the policy to sample in those regions and improve the model.
 Competence-based IM methods reward the agent for accomplishing sub-tasks in the environment.
-Such methods train a Universal Value Function Approximation~\citep{schaul2015universal} which models the value of state-action pairs conditioned on the goal (reward).
-By providing a curriculum of tasks to the agent, such methods can iteratively increase the agent's competence, until it can achieve the extrinsic environment reward.
-Hindsight Experience Replay \citep{andrychowicz2017hindsight} treats every trajectory as a successful sample of reaching the last state in that trajectory. \cite{nasiriany2019planning} train goal conditioned policies by identifying goals in a latent space trained from a variational autoencoder (VAE).
+They often train a Universal Value Function Approximation~\citep{schaul2015universal} and employ strategies such as Hindsight Experience Replay \citep{andrychowicz2017hindsight} to iteratively improve the agent's competence.
+These goal conditioned policies often (e.g., \cite{nasiriany2019planning}) define goals in a latent space trained from a variational autoencoder (VAE).

 Abstraction-based IM methods typically reward the agent for exploring a latent space.
-The focus is therefore on learning a latent space that captures environment dynamics, in contrast to \emph{dense representations}, such as those learned by a VAE, which encode information irrelevant to planning.
-For example, Feudal Networks~\citep{vezhnevets2017feudal} trains a manager worker system where the manager maps observations to a latent space and produces a direction in that space.
-Then, the worker is rewarded for achieving this desired direction.
-Another example is Eigenoption Discovery~\citep{machado2017eigenoption, machado2021temporal}, which learns a latent space based on a modified VAE whose decoder produces future observations, thereby capturing environment dynamics.
-The eigenvectors of the DSR in this latent space are then used as individual reward functions for a set of options.
-Here the DSR is trained offline, using a uniform random policy for exploration.
+For example, Feudal Networks~\citep{vezhnevets2017feudal} trains a manager worker system, where the manager maps observations to a latent space and produces a direction in that space, then the worker is rewarded for achieving this desired direction.
+Eigenoption Discovery~\citep{machado2017eigenoption, machado2021temporal} computes a deep SR, then uses its eigenvectors as individual reward functions for a set of options.
+They train the SR offline, using a uniform random exploration policy.